 - You want to visit the Church of St Martin or attend its festival

-A short way west along the coast brings us to our next destination, Camara De Lobos.
+A short way west along the coast of Madeira brings us to our next destination, Camara De Lobos.
 Believed to be the location the first visitors to the island landed on, its name translates to “Sealion Chamber”, due to the quantity of them they discovered in the area.

 Despite featuring the largest population anywhere on the island outside of Funchal, Camara De Lobos has still managed to remain relatively traditional, as the fishing and fruit farming town it has always been known to be.